Georgia Social Work Licensing Requirements

 How to Become a Social Worker in Georgia

-Those with a bachelor’s degree in social work (BSW) from a Council on Social Work Education (CSWE) accredited program can practice as social workers under the supervision of a more experienced social worker.
-However, a minimum of a master’s in social work (MSW) is required for licensure in the state of Georgia.
-Individuals seeking higher pay or with the desire to teach clinical social work should consider obtaining a doctoral degree in social work.
-Below you will find more detail about the educational requirements for a licensed master social worker (LMSW) or a licensed clinical social worker (LCSW) in the state of Georgia.
+Those with a bachelor’s degree in social work (BSW) from a Council on Social Work Education (CSWE)-accredited program can practice as social workers under the supervision of a more experienced social worker.
+However, a minimum of a master’s degree in social work (MSW) is required for licensure in the state of Georgia.
+Individuals seeking higher pay or with the desire to teach clinical social work may consider obtaining a doctoral degree in social work.
+Below you will find more detail about the educational requirements for licensure as a Licensed Master’s Social Worker (LMSW) or a Licensed Clinical Social Worker (LCSW) in the state of Georgia.

 Bachelor of Social Work (BSW)